integrations/microsoft-teams/Readme.md

 |Read access to issues, metadata, pull requests, discussions, and repository projects | To render previews of links shared in Teams|

 ## GHES Integration
 We are announcing GA for GHES integration with Microsoft Teams with GHES 3.8.

 With this integration, you will now be able to subscribe to your repositories in your GHES instance and get live updates about your Issues, PRs, Commits and Deployments in your MS teams channels and personal app.
 And you can also take actions like commenting, open/close issues and approve your deployments directly from chat.
-All the features that are available in our hosted GitHub integration (GHEC) will be available in GHES integration.

 ### How does this integration work?
 Starting with GHES 3.8, we are shipping a dedicated ChatOps service bundled along with your GHES server.
 And you can choose to integrate with Microsoft Teams.
 With our integration for GHES, you will have